 Relocate to Sweden

 Moving to a new country is a big step.
-Whether you’re just curious about what it is like to live in Sweden or if you’re going to start a new job at Örebro University and are currently planning your trip, we’d like to help you the best possible start on your move to Sweden.
+Whether you’re just curious about what it's like to live in Sweden or if you’re going to start a new job at Örebro University and are currently planning your trip, we’d like to help you to get the best possible start on your move to Sweden.

 Working in Sweden